 The Chair of Executive Committee will issue a call for nominations to Sessional Instructors, requesting the submission of completed nomination forms and brief biographical information that will assist voters in making their selection.
 If more than four nominations are received, then an election by Sessional Instructors would be conducted.
 Sessional Instructors would serve a two-year term.
 Sessional Instructors may be re-elected for one additional term.
 Vacancies would be filled as per Section 5.4 of the Bylaws.

-5.1.5 One Librarian or other Professional Resource Faculty, elected as determined by School Council.
+5.1.5 One Librarian or other Professional Faculty member, elected as determined by School Council.